What Is Tattoo Blowout and How To Deal With It? [Pro Guide]

 Despite all this, it is not always the master’s fault if the tattoo floats.
 Several other reasons depend directly on the client.

 • Failure to take care of the tattoo.
-Been exercising, didn’t apply to regenerate ointment in time, took alcohol, rubbed a fresh pattern with a washcloth?
+Have you been exercising, didn’t apply to regenerate ointment in time, taken alcohol, or rubbed a fresh pattern with a washcloth?
 Then don’t be surprised if the contours have faded.
-Some of the above is a direct mechanical effect, and some lead to an increase in blood pressure, active mixing of blood with the pigment, it either comes out or loses stability.
+Some of the above are directly mechanical effects, and some lead to increased blood pressure and active mixing of blood with pigment, which either comes out or loses stability.

 • Prolonged exposure to the sun.
 Ultraviolet light is the main enemy of paint.
 It not only reduces the original color saturation but can also provoke the destruction of the structure with loss of contour.

 Note that tattoos formed with small details can also float.
 In general, there is a direct correlation here.
 The finer and thinner the pattern, the more likely it is to blur.
-Owners of works in styles like Dotwork, Celtic with its finest ligature, and realism with an abundance of details should be most attentive.
+Owners of works in styles like Dotwork, Celtic with its finest ligature, and realism with abundant details should be most attentive.

 How To Fix Tattoo Blowout?